eigentechnologies/cpip/README.md

 **NOTE:** If any Anaconda compiler tools
 (see [here](https://conda.io/docs/user-guide/tasks/build-packages/compiler-tools.html))
-or associated libraries are present in the environment file, they will all be removed.
-Only the libraries will be reinstalled, potentially of different versions than before.
+or associated runtime libraries are present in the environment file(s), they will be removed completely.
+Only the compiler runtime libraries will be reinstalled, and potentially of different versions than before.

 #### Order of Environments
 This tool can take more than one `conda` environment file.